Gartcosh: Present day

 Gartcosh is now primarily a residential area.
 In recent years, new housing by Redrow Homes, Thomas Mitchell Homes and other smaller developers has been built in and around the old village.
 There are plans for further developments in the surrounding areas of farm land.

 Gartcosh Business Interchange is currently being developed on the site of the old strip mill and steel works.
 As of 2006, Scottish Enterprise and North Lanarkshire council had invested £18m on land reclamation and upgrading transport access.
 This project will provide over 170,000 m2 of business space serviced by the transport links detailed below.

-The new Scottish Crime Campus is currently being developed within Gartcosh Business Interchange.
+The Scottish Crime Campus is located within Gartcosh Business Interchange.
 The development of this facility was originally administered by the Scottish Police Services Authority but following police reform in 2013 all of their undertakings, including the Crime Campus, were transferred to the Scottish Police Authority.
 The facility was originally scheduled for completion in 2010 with cost of the development put at approximately £65 million.
-However at date of current entry (April 2013) the budget for the project was estimated at £82 million and the facility is still under construction and to be internally fitted and the revised estimated date of full occupation is some time in early 2014.
-The crime campus will house elements of several of Police Scotland's partner agencies in the Criminal Justice system at Serious and Organised Crime level.
-These are parts of the Crown Office and Procurator Fiscal Service, the National Crime Agency (including the Serious Organised Crime Agency), HM Revenue and Customs and the SPA Forensic Laboratory for the Glasgow area.
+However the budget for the project ultimately reached £75 million and the facility was opened by Princess Anne on 20th June 2014.
+The Scottish Crime Campus houses elements of several of Police Scotland's partner agencies in the Criminal Justice system at Serious and Organised Crime level.
+These are parts of the Crown Office and Procurator Fiscal Service, the National Crime Agency, HM Revenue and Customs and the Scottish Police Authority Forensic Laboratory for the Glasgow area.